prasannakothoju/Cyclone_ir/README.md

 2. Navigate to the project directory:

     ```bash
-    cd cyclone-detection-web-app
+    cd Cyclone_ir
     ```

-3. Install the required Python dependencies:
+3. Create and activate a virtual environment (optional but recommended):

     ```bash
+    python -m venv venv
+    # On Windows:
+    venv\Scripts\activate
+    # On macOS/Linux:
+    source venv/bin/activate
+    ```

+4. Install the required Python dependencies:

+    ```bash
     pip install -r requirements.txt
     ```

-4. Download the pre-trained PyTorch model and place it in the project directory.
+5. Download the pre-trained PyTorch model and place it in the project directory.

 ## Usage